 Payments by credit card are subject to a 1.5% charge.

-If we have a long lead time, it is possible for you to pay a non-refundable deposit of 250 pounds to secure a manufacturing and delivery slot.
+If we have a long lead time, it is possible for you to pay a non-refundable deposit of £350 to secure a manufacturing and delivery slot.
 The rest of the 50% deposit will be due 6 weeks before delivery.

-Yes, in common with some very expensive kitchen companies we have recently switched from BLUM runners to GRASS runners.
-Both are top quality but we feel GRASS has the edge at the moment.
-The runners have soft close as standard, and are hidden under the drawer with a quick release mechanism for removing the drawer fro cleaning.
-They also have a 40kg weight limit, and our pan drawers now have a massive 60kg weight limit.
-Finally, the GRASS runners have 3 way adjustment making it easy to adjust if necessary during installation.
+Yes, in common with some very expensive kitchen companies we use top quality soft close runners.
+The runners have soft close as standard, and are hidden under the drawer with a quick release mechanism for removing the drawer for cleaning.
+They also have a massive 40kg weight limit.
+Finally, the runners are easy to adjust if necessary during installation.

-The drawers are mounted on top quality GRASS runners, and these runners are hidden underneath the drawer.
-The runners have quick release clips so the drawer can be removed for cleaning etc. They have a 40kg weight limit, and our pan drawers have a 60kg weight limit.
+The drawers are mounted on top quality soft close runners, and these runners are hidden underneath the drawer.
+The runners have quick release clips so the drawer can be removed for cleaning etc. They have a massive 40kg weight limit.
 The drawer runners come with soft close as standard.

 Do you make a housing for an integrated dishwasher?